Claudia Webbe: Harassment conviction

 Webbe was found guilty on 13 October 2021.
 District Judge Paul Goldspring, the Chief Magistrate, said her evidence was "untruthful", and that her defence was "vague, incoherent and at times illogical".
 A further hearing took place on 4 November 2021, when she was sentenced to 10 weeks imprisonment, suspended for two years, and 200 hours of unpaid work.
 The Labour Party had called on her to resign from Parliament at the time of her conviction, and she was expelled from the party on the day she was sentenced.

-Webbe appealed against the conviction and the appeal hearing commenced at Southwark Crown Court on 19 May 2022.
-Her appeal was dismissed on 26 May 2022, though her sentence was reduced to eighty hours of community service, and compensation to the victim reduced from £1,000 to £50.
+Webbe appealed against the conviction, and the appeal hearing commenced at Southwark Crown Court on 19 May 2022.
+Her appeal was partially dismissed on 26 May 2022, though her sentence was reduced to eighty hours of community service, and compensation to the victim reduced from £1,000 to £50.
 The judge found that Webbe had not "made a threat to throw acid over" Michelle Merritt.
 The judge stated Merritt was an "unsatisfactory witness" who had "told lies".
-The reduced sentence means that Webbe will not be at risk of losing her seat following a recall petition from her constituents.
+As Webbe's reduced sentence was not custodial, it did not trigger a constituency recall petition under the Recall of MPs Act 2015.

+The CPS was later ordered to apologise to Webbe and ordered to pay a nominal goodwill compensation, following an investigation by the Independent Assessor of Complaint, stating that it is "clear" that Webbe suffered an injustice as a result of a "service failure" by the Crown Prosecution Service (CPS), the CPS statement "was both incorrect and reputationally damaging".